steve-guillouzic-gc/errers/README.rst

 Requirements
 ============

 ERRERS runs on Python 3, more specifically version 3.6 or more recent.
-It was tested on Microsoft Windows, Apple macOS, and Linux.
+Version 3.1.1 was tested on Microsoft Windows 10, Apple macOS 14, and Debian GNU/Linux 12.
 It uses the third-party regex module if available (https://pypi.org/project/regex), as it allows for faster execution, but defaults back to the standard re module if not.

 The Python distribution provided by Apple on macOS includes an older version of the Tkinter GUI library with which ERRERS is not compatible, but it can still